JB227/Project5/README.md

 Most problems encountered during the process were solved by either frantic googling or via dialogue with fellow classmates, along with some playful banter to keep spirits up at 4 am
 Now, as it edges on to 5:30, I finish making my UML, and I finish writing this README.
 I hope you have mercy on me, I've had a bad time.
-Also, you didn't really say how to submit the UML, so ask me here to show it to you, it's on my computer
+Also, you didn't really say how to submit the UML, so ask me here to show it to you, it's on my computer As for what the individual methods do, they're all fairly well explained via the name.
+HammingDistance is the constructor, which includes most of the formatting and heavy lifting CalcHammDIst calculates the Hamming Distance for the selected station findMatches takes the selected station and the value of the slider, and adds every one with a Hamming Distance equal to the sliders value to the scrollpane and the Main method just creates the frame